 Like any other type of roofing, wooden shingles are not perfect.
 Here are some of their downfalls:

-● Wooden shingles can be prone to buildup of moss and algae and need regular maintenance.
-As far as roofing is concerned, they are one of the higher maintenance roofing types.
+- Wooden shingles can be prone to a buildup of moss and algae and need regular maintenance.
+They are one of the higher maintenance roof types.

 3. Tile Roofing

 Tiling is one of the older styles of roofing and has been around for many decades.
 With that being said, today’s modern tiles are much different than the older styles and are made from stronger and more durable materials.
 The tile comes in three different forms: clay, concrete, and fiber cement.
 Clay tiles are strong and durable, concrete tiles are lightweight, and fiber cement tiles are light and strong.

 - Regardless of what type of tile you choose, it will last you for years to come.
 It is extremely durable, lasting up to 50 years or more.